From Sonic Retro

 The Boost (ブースト), also known as the Sonic Boost (ソニックブースト) or the Super Boost (スーパーブースト), is a move utilized by Sonic the Hedgehog in newer Sonic titles starting with Sonic Rush.
 It is a rapid-acceleration move which allows Sonic to travel at vastly increased speed, activated by the press of a dedicated button.

 Boosting has several major effects, the most obvious being that Sonic goes much, much faster; while Boosting, the edges of the screen even blur in order to accentuate the effect.
 Sonic also becomes surrounded by a blue-white shock front, capable of smashing enemies or small obstacles out of the way and send them flying.
-Thirdly, Sonic's wake pulls in Rings behind him, an effect much like the Lightning Shield from earlier games.
+Thirdly, Sonic's wake pulls in Rings behind him, an effect much like the Lightning and Magnetic Shields from earlier games.
 Using the Boost consumes energy, and the boost can be used for as long as there is at least some energy left, which is replenished by different means depending on the game.
 Finally, the Boost enables Sonic to hydroplane over the surface of any body of water; important for levels where there is a lot of water to traverse.

 While using the Boost can make the player invulnerable to most enemies and obstacles, they are not completely invincible, as indestructible hazards such as spikes and fire can still cause damage, and crush hazards can still kill them.
 Boosting into unbreakable obstacles (such as walls) can also stop the Boost, and in some games will make Sonic fall over, taking several seconds to get back up.